4lex4/scantailor-advanced/README.md

 * ##### Rectangular picture shape
   "Quadro" picture shape mode from Featured was merged with Rectangular one from Enhanced.
 Also removed restriction of ver.
 Featured on deleting all the auto zones.
 Before it resulted in resetting all the auto zones back.
   Added sensitivity option.
 If sensitivity equals 25%, the results will be the same as they were in old "Quadro" mode, if 100% - as in old "Rectangular".

-* ##### Page area
-  This feature is a further development of the auto margins and page box features from version Enhanced.

-  Selection content stage changes:
-    1. A page box implementation reworked.
-Now it's interactive and can be adjusted by the same way as a content box is done.
-    2. The page rectangle does not require refreshing page and won't be reset on the content area changes.
-    3. The page rectangle is now drawn in the thumbnails.
-    4. Implemented the new feature of applying the page box set manually to the other pages.
-For pages of a different size ST automatically corrects page box place.
-The same change has been made to applying the content box feature.
-    5. Added a feature of dragging both content and page areas by using **`Shift+LMB`** combination.
-    6. Added width and height parameters to regulate the page box size in manual mode.
-    7. A page area is now allowed to be out of the page bounds in manual mode.

-  Page layout stage changes:
-    1. Auto margins option has been moved out of alignment settings and does no more force to use only the original layout.
-    2. Auto margins feature now considers page box changes on the 4th stage.
-    3. Corresponding bug fixes.

-  Owing to the changes above, there appeared a new way to set margins for books and documents, pages of which have similar formatting.
-At content selection stage we just set page box and content box to a page, applying those content and page boxes to the pages with similar formatting, use auto margins for those pages at page layout stage instead of adjusting the margins relative to the content box, and then go to the output.

 * ##### New zone interaction modes
   **`Shift+LMB`** on a zone - drag the zone.